fnproject/cli/CONTEXT.md

 # Context command

-Context files are used to define deplployment enviroments.
+Context files are used to define deployment enviroments.
 Multiple contexts representing different enviroments can be created with each context specifying an appropriate provider  and a set of properties required/understood by that provider with the ability to switch between them.
 Contexts are persisted in individual files under the `.fn` directory which, if not present, is created on launch.

 ```
 ~